ietf-teep/architecture/draft-ietf-teep-architecture.md

 When Trust Anchor update is carried out, it is imperative that any update must maintain integrity where only an authentic Trust Anchor list from a device manufacturer or a Device Administrator is accepted.
-This calls for a complete lifecycle flow in authorizing who can make Trust Anchor update and whether a given Trust Anchor list are non-tampered from the original provider.
-The signing of a Trust Anchor list for integrity check and update authorization methods are desirable to be developed.
-This can be addressed outside of this architecture document.
+Details are out of scope of the architecture and can be addressed in a protocol document.

 Before a TAM can begin operation in the marketplace to support a device with a particular TEE, it must obtain a TAM